CISA.gov

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could allow an attacker unauthorized administrative access to the affected device.
+Successful exploitation of these vulnerabilities could allow an attacker to disclose sensitive information, cause a denial-of-service condition, or achieve code execution.

 3. TECHNICAL DETAILS 3.1 AFFECTED PRODUCTS